cardano-foundation/CIPs/CIP-0020/README.md

       "encode": "base64" }
 ```

-OpenSSL was choosen, because its fast and widely available also for all kind of different platforms, web frontends, etc. Encryption algo is AES-256-CBC (salted) using `pdkdf2` to derive the key from the given passphrase.
+OpenSSL was choosen, because its fast and widely available also for all kind of different platforms, web frontends, etc. Encryption algo is **AES-256-CBC** (salted) using `pdkdf2` to derive the key from the given passphrase.
 10000 Iterations is the default value for this encryption method.
 The format of the encoded output is base64 format.

 The encryption is based on a given passphrase, which can be choosen by the user.
 However, a default-passphrase "cardano" should be used to encrypt/decrypt if no other passphrase is provided or known.

 Why a default passphrase?

 As pointed out above, its way harder for man-in-the-middle listeners, to decrypt every single message on the fly.
 So by using a default passphrase, tools can encrypt messages and explorers/wallets can autodecrypt such messages trying to use the default passphrase.
 In that way, the displayed message is automatically readable to the user.
 If a more protected communication is needed, the sender can choose a custom passphrase and communicate that to the receiver as a preshared passphrase.

+What part is uses for the encryption?

-The part that is encrypted/decrypted is the value of the **msg** key from a normal transaction metadata json, the array with the message(s) string(s).
+The **whole content** of the unencrypted normal transaction **metadata `msg:` key is used**, thats the array with the message string(s).
+(Example below)

+Is there sample code?

-Example implementations for node.js, PHP, bash, etc. can be found in the [codesamples](codesamples/) folder.
+Yes, example implementations for node.js, PHP, bash, etc. can be found in the [codesamples](codesamples/) folder.
+They are showing how to encrypt/decrypt text with the right parameters set for this basic mode.

 :warning: **Message decryption should be done on the user frontend if possible, not via server callbacks.**